We co-ordinate programmes of road safety training, education and publicity campaigns, to reduce road traffic casualties.

-The casualty report also identifies three 'priority' groups that the county council needs to focus on in order to reduce road deaths and injuries in the future:
+The casualty report also identifies three 'priority' groups that we need to focus on in order to reduce road deaths and injuries in the future:

 - people aged 60 and over (especially car drivers aged 70+)

 - adult cyclists.

-The full casualty report cam be downloaded from the related documents section of this page.
+The full casualty report is attached to this page.

 The following document is in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)